vincentbernat/network-lab/README.md

 `lab-generic` should always contain the latest iteration of the lab and be used as a base for other labs.

+Previously, labs were self-contained.
+This was done to avoid any breakage when introducing "new features".
+However, this didn't work as expected and labs become broken because of external changes (kernel changes, systemd changes, etc.).
+Therefore, new labs are now sourcing some common files (in `common/`).
+This means that older labs may broke due to more recent changes.
+In this case, get the latest commit for a lab (`git log --oneline -1 lab-generic` for example) and get a checkout for it (`git checkout 22f22864632a`).

 **⚠ Warning!** Currently, most labs won't work due to the inability to use an overlay over 9P starting from kernel 4.2.
 Labs updated in 2016+ should work with such a kernel.
 This includes `lab-generic`.